Why Choose My Everest Trip?

 Guided tour & trek throughout the trip

 The 12-day EBC trek is a safe and comfortable option for hiking to Kalapathar and Everest Base Camp.
 The walk can be challenging.
-However, the wonderful scenery of verdant forests, farmland, hills, and mountains will inspire you to keep going.
+However, the incredible scenery of verdant forests, farmland, hills, and mountains will inspire you to keep going.
 Trekking can be the finest option for experiencing the natural thrill.
-Just make sure you prepare well and choose the best planning along with a reputable trekking company.
+Just make sure you prepare well and choose the best plan along with a reputable trekking company.

 No. of Tourists | Price Per Person in USD |